 An aggregate mark of 50% or more overall overall to pass the unit.

 In addition, students must:

 - complete and submit all assessment items for marking

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The contact hours in this unit consist of 22 hours of lectures, 11 hours of tutorials and 4 hours of seminar attendance.
+The contact hours in this unit consist of 24 hours of lectures and 11 hours of tutorials.
+There are likely to be additional hours involved with field trips.
 The remaining hours of workload should be distributed across the various assessments.

 It is strongly recommended that students start working on their assignments as early as possible.